Jurors: Don’t throw out $289M weed killer cancer verdict

-SAN FRANCISCO (AP) — Jurors who found that Roundup weed killer contributed to a school groundskeeper’s cancer are urging a San Francisco judge not to throw out the bulk of their $289 million award in his favor.
+SAN FRANCISCO (AP) — Jurors who found that agribusiness giant Monsanto’s Roundup weed killer contributed to a school groundskeeper’s cancer are urging a San Francisco judge not to throw out the bulk of their $289 million award in his favor, a newspaper reported Monday.

-The San Francisco Chronicle reported Monday that juror Gary Kitahata told Judge Suzanne Bolanos in a letter that the jury was convinced by the evidence and she should honor its verdict.
+Juror Gary Kitahata told Judge Suzanne Bolanos in a letter that the jury was convinced by the evidence, the San Francisco Chronicle said.

-The newspaper said juror Robert Howard wrote to the judge that the jury had paid close attention to the evidence and any decision to overturn its verdict would shake his confidence in the judicial system.
+“I urge you to respect and honor our verdict and the six weeks of our lives that we dedicated to this trial,” he said.

-Bolanos said last week she is inclined to throw out $250 million in punitive damages in favor of DeWayne Johnson.
-She is also considering dramatically reducing the remaining award.
-Her final decision is due on Oct.
-22.
+Juror Robert Howard wrote to the judge that the jury had paid “studious attention” to the evidence and any decision to overturn its verdict would shake his confidence in the judicial system.

 Most Read Business Stories